Why the RAT?

 The RAT directly tiers off of goal number 3: "Be Carbon Negative.
 Remove more carbon from the environment than we put into it."

-While the RAT's efforts will not move Black Rock City to being carbon negative, the work the RAT is doing will reduce Black Rock City's air pollution and greenhouse gas emissions.
+While the RAT's efforts will not move Black Rock City to being carbon negative, the work the RAT is doing will reduce Black Rock City's harmful air pollution and greenhouse gas emissions.